couchbase-examples/python-quickstart/README.md

 ## Running The Application

-The application will run on port 8080 of your local machine (http://localhost:8080).
-You will find the Swagger documentation of the API.

 ### Running directly on machine

 At this point, we have installed the dependencies, loaded the travel-sample data and configured the application with the credentials.
 The application is now ready and you can run it.